How to Design Effective Business Cards

 Leave white space

 Another reason you don’t want to cram as much information as possible on your business cards is to allow for white space.
 Leaving white space on business cards is important for a few reasons.
 The first reason being that white space allows space for notes.
 When handing out business cards face to face, you tend to strike up conversations with the recipients.
 Maybe you want to write down a phone number or something else that is not already on the business card, or maybe the recipient wants to take note of something you mentioned in the conversation.
-Having that white space on your business cards provides the perfect note taking space.
+Having that white space on your business cards provides the perfect note-taking space.
 Another reason white space is important to consider is from a design standpoint.
 White space helps emphasize the areas where there is a design, such as the logo or text.

 Include a call to action

 A business card is often viewed as a contact card and nothing else.
-They are overlooked as prime marketing materials, when in reality they can do so much more than just provide a phone number and website.
+They are overlooked as prime marketing materials, when in reality, they can do so much more than just provide a phone number and website.
 Even a simple business card can spare some room for a small CTA.
 Come up with a short message to include that offers your audience a discount, some useful information or directs them to your website or storefront.

 Design multipurpose business cards